Accedo-Global-Solutions/accedo-control-sdk-express/README.md

 | What | Link
 |------|------
-| The Accedo One Express middleware (this project) | https://accedo-products.github.io/accedo-one-sdk-express/
+| The Accedo Control Express middleware (this project) | https://accedo-products.github.io/accedo-control-sdk-express/
-| The Accedo One JS SDK | https://accedo-products.github.io/accedo-one-sdk-js/
+| The Accedo Control JS SDK | https://accedo-products.github.io/accedo-control-sdk-js/
-| The Accedo One REST APIs | https://developer.one.accedo.tv
+| The Accedo Control REST APIs | https://developer.one.accedo.tv

-Each Express response gets associated to an Accedo One client instance, found in `res.locals.accedoOneClient` (when `res` is the response variable name).
+Each Express response gets associated to an Accedo Control client instance, found in `res.locals.accedoOneClient` (when `res` is the response variable name).

-To find what methods are available on these instances, refer to the API docs for the Accedo One JS SDK listed above.
+To find what methods are available on these instances, refer to the API docs for the Accedo Control JS SDK listed above.

-The doc for the REST APIs is also listed as Accedo One-specific terminology is defined there.
+The doc for the REST APIs is also listed as Accedo Control-specific terminology is defined there.

 ## Installation